aryansrao/TabNumberingExtension/README.md

 - `[4] GitHub`
 - `[5] Luvelan`

-Then simply press Command+[number] to switch to any tab instantly!r Shortcut
+Then simply press Command+[number] to switch to any tab instantly!

-A Chrome extension that provides quick tab navigation using keyboard shortcuts.
-Hold the Command key (⌘) to see tab numbers appear in the tab bar, then press Command+[1-9] to instantly switch to any tab.

-## Features

 - **Visual Tab Numbers**: Hold Command to see numbers appear in all tab titles
 - **Quick Navigation**: Press Command+1-9 to switch to tabs instantly